Fused Glass Artwork in Hartford, WI

 A: Yes, you can use your fused glass plates and bowls for food.
 Impress your friends and family at your next gathering by serving them something delicious on your hand-crafted fused glass!
 You might create an entire set of themed holiday plates or let your children design their snack bowls.

-Q: Is it dishwasher safe?
+Q: Is the glass dishwasher safe?

 A: Yes!
 Plates and dishes created from fused glass at Creative License® can be washed in a dishwasher.
 Since the glass is colored instead of painted, you don’t have to worry about washing away the color.
 Just remember, these pieces are still glass and use caution when placing your dishes to avoid chipping.